gcornella/Diversify_WatchFaceComplications/README.md

 # Diversify Watch Face

 > I created a watch face for Samsung Wear OS (Android) enhancing user-experience and leveraging human factors design to digital health and stroke rehabilitation.
-It’s a clean, complication-driven face (Android Watch Face Format XML + custom providers) that supports an app counting upper-extremity movement, with a progress ring for the daily goal and a tap target suggesting proposed exercises.
+It’s a clean, complication-driven face (Android Watch Face Format XML + custom providers) that supports an app for counting upper-extremity movement.
 A watch face is the home screen of a smartwatch.
 On Wear OS, it renders time/date and can surface **live data “complications”**; small UI regions powered by system or app-provided data sources (steps, goals, battery, custom metrics, etc.).
 A well-designed watch face lets users glance key information with **zero navigation** and **near-zero cognitive load**.

 ---